Patrick-Dolan/PierresMarket.Solution/README.md

 ## Description

 A web application for marketing Pierres sweet and savory treats.
+The web application requires a user account before you can create, edit, and delete treats or change their associations to flavors but you dont need an account to view the data.
+Flavors and Treats include full CRUD and I have plans to add it for user acccounts as well as roles.
+The Plan for the application is to make it so that "Pierre" has admin rights and is a featured account on the main page and otherwise the rest of the site is for users to share their treats.

 ## Planned features